fujishig/irqRestServer/README.md

 ## Getting Started

-Python is required before installation.
+Python and pip are required before installation.

 ### Installing